SBU-r/CIV355-Fall25/README.md

-# CIV355: Intro to Data Sci and ML for CIV (Fall25)
+# CIV355: Intro to Data Sci and AI for CIV (Fall25)

 This repository is created for the elective course CIV 355: Introduction to Data Sciences and Machine Learning (fall 2025) for Civil Engineering at Stony Brook University.
 Students download course materials in this rep but submit their assignments to BrightSpace.